gomezja01/spotificate/README.md

 Only displays top tracks of user as of now
 * Display more data such as average danceability of songs, valence(mood) of recent songs and more..
 * Use matplotlib or any other library to display visualizations of the data.
+* Stop using mobirise and make frontend lighter